 At the end of the boardwalk is the Waverley Cemetery, a massive oceanside cemetery, established in 1877, that is home to the tombs of many prominent Australians.

 Just after the Waverley Cemetry, comes the Clovelly Bowling & Recreation Club, one of the most scenic clubs that I’ve ever seen!
-Perched upon a cliff, with stunning views of the sea from its grounds, the club is absolutely breathtaking.
+Perched upon a cliff, with stunning views of the sea from its grounds, the club is breathtaking.